-Principle 4 - Building diverse and collaborative local leadership
+Principle 4 - Grow collaborative local leadership

 Community-led development is about local people in the community, hapū or iwi taking the lead, rather than others from outside.
 We all lead at different times.
 This could be at work, in our families, playing sport, in the marae or church kitchen, or at play centre.
 Building local leadership involves all of your community, hapū or iwi supporting people to develop their strengths and work together.

-Principle 5 - Adaptable planning and action informed by outcomes
+Principle 5 - Learn by doing

 Each community-led development journey began with the community, hapū, iwi beginning to set visions and goals for the future and develop plans for how to get there, working with the people, the ideas and the resources available to them.
 At each stage, it is important to reflect on how things went or what is happening, and to also think and talk about what else is possible.